Harold Hering: Discharge

 Hering served in the Vietnam War as part of the Air Rescue Service.
 Twenty-one years into his Air Force career, while serving as a Minuteman missile crewman and expecting a promotion to Lieutenant Colonel, he posed the following question during training at Vandenberg Air Force Base in late 1973, at a time when Richard Nixon was president:

 The Single Integrated Operational Plan (SIOP) specifies that, when the National Command Authority (NCA) issues an order to use nuclear weapons, the order will filter down the chain of command.
 Per the SIOP, decision-making is the responsibility of the NCA, not of officers lower in the chain of command, who are responsible for executing NCA decisions.
 To ensure no opportunity for execution by a rogue operator, the two-man rule requires that at each stage, two operators independently verify and agree that the order is valid.
 In the case of the Minuteman missile, this is done by comparing the authorization code in the launch order against the code in the Sealed Authenticator, a special sealed envelope which holds the code; if both operators agree that the code matches, the launch must be executed.

 In 1978, journalist Ron Rosenbaum wrote a 15,000-word article in Harper's Magazine about the nuclear command and control system in which he publicized the case of Hering.
 Rosenbaum later wrote that Hering's question exposed a flaw in the very foundation of this doctrine, and asked "What if [the president's] mind is deranged, disordered, even damagingly intoxicated? ...
 Can he launch despite displaying symptoms of imbalance?
 Is there anything to stop him?"
-Rosenbaum says that the answer is that launch would indeed be possible: to this day, the nuclear fail-safe protocols for executing commands are entirely concerned with the president's identity, not his sanity.
-The president alone authorizes a nuclear launch and the two-man rule does not apply to him.
+Rosenbaum says that the answer is that launch would indeed be possible: to this day, the nuclear fail-safe protocols for executing commands are entirely concerned with the president's identity, not their sanity.
+The president alone authorizes a nuclear launch and the two-man rule does not apply.

 Hering was pulled from training and, unable to receive a reply to his satisfaction, requested reassignment to different duties.
 Instead, the Air Force issued an administrative discharge for "failure to demonstrate acceptable qualities of leadership".
 Hering appealed the discharge, and at the Air Force Board of Inquiry, the Air Force stated that knowing whether or not a launch order is lawful is beyond the executing officer's need to know.
 Hering replied:

 The Board of Inquiry ruled that Hering be discharged from the Air Force.
 After his discharge, Hering became at first a long-haul trucker, and then a counselor.